-1.1.3 SFI External Review Panel
+1.3.3 SFI External Review Panel

-The SFI External Review Panel is an independent panel of experts that provides diverse perspectives and expertise to the Sustainable Forestry Initiative® (SFI®) program while contributing to quality assurance and continuous improvement.
-As part of the Forum, Panel members provide external independent oversight to ensure the standard revision process is objective and credible and that all comments are treated equally and fairly.
-The volunteer External Review Panel is made up of 15-18 external experts and has representatives from the main geographic regions of the U.S. and Canada where the SFI Standards are applied.
-Its membership maintains a balance of technical skills and organizational experience, with four to six members from each of the following categories – environmental/conservation groups, professional/academic groups, and public agencies (local, state, provincial, tribal or federal governments).
-Panel members come from universities, government agencies, foundations, professional associations, and landowner/conservation organizations.
+The SFI External Review Panel is an independent panel of volunteer experts that provides diverse perspectives and expertise to the Sustainable Forestry Initiative® (SFI®) program while contributing to quality assurance and continuous improvement.
+The External Review Panel is made up of external experts and has representatives from the main geographic regions of the U.S. and Canada where the SFI Standards are applied.
+Panel members provide external independent oversight to ensure the standard revision process is objective and credible and that all comments are treated equally and fairly.
+Its membership maintains a balance of technical skills and organizational experience, with members from each of the following categories – environmental/conservation groups, professional/academic groups, and public agencies (local, state, provincial, tribal or federal governments).
+Panel members can come from universities, government agencies, foundations, professional associations, and landowner/conservation organizations.
 The SFI External Review Panel selects its own members based on their individual expertise and experience, following an election process set out in its charter.
 It develops its own agenda to represent the public interest as an outside observer of the SFI program.
 All stakeholders can suggest candidates to the SFI External Review Panel for consideration.

-1
+1.3.4 Standard Revision Task Groups

+The SFI Standard Revision Task Group prepares the first and subsequent drafts of the revised SFI Standards for review by the SFI Resources Committee and ultimate approval of the SFI Inc. Board of Directors.
+The Task Group is established for the duration of the standard revision until completion in 2021.
+There are three Task Groups: Forest Management, Fiber Sourcing and Chain of Custody & Labels.

+The SFI Standard Revision Task Group membership will be based on nominations received.
+Acceptance and refusal of nominations shall be justified in relation to the requirements for balanced representation of the Task Groups, considerations of an appropriate gender balance, relevance of the organization, an individual’s competence, an individual’s relevant experience and resources available for standard-setting.
+For the 2022 SFI Standards revision process all task group nominations received were accepted.

+Under the direction of the respective Task Group Chairs the Task Groups shall review all submitted comments from the first and second public comment periods and Standard Revision Workshops that correspond to each task group’s focus area.
+The Task Groups will then prepare revised Standards text (first and subsequent drafts) for review by the SFI Resources Committee, incorporating their feedback as required.

+To ensure a balanced representation of interests, the Task Groups shall:

+consist of the following interest groups:

+Forest owner/manager

+Manufacturer/processor/trader of forest-based products

+Conservation organization

+Customers & consumers

+Scientific and technological community

+Logging professionals

+Workers & trade unions

+Indigenous Peoples

+Government

+Education/academic group

+Social-purpose organization

+include stakeholders with expertise relevant to the subject matter of the standard, those that affected by the standard, represent the geographical scope of the standard and those that can influence implementation of the standard.

+In order to achieve balanced representation, to the extent possible, all identified stakeholder groups are represented.
+Participation targets of key stakeholders will be set and SFI, Inc. will proactively seek their participation by using outreach such as (but not limited to) personal emails, phone calls, meeting invitations etc. When a stakeholder group is not represented and key stakeholders cannot be encouraged to participate, the standardizing body may consider alternative options.